painting a room

 • When taping around windows and door trims, use wide tape that protrudes at least 15mm from your window/door trim.

-• Attach light plastic sheets onto the protruding tape to cover the areas that should not be painted.
+• Attach light plastic sheets onto the protruding tape to cover areas that shouldn’t be painted.

-• Remember to cut the plastic cover with a knife for door openings wrapped in plastic so you can pass through.
+• Cut door openings wrapped in plastic so you can pass through.

 Check out this post for more info on how to use tape effectively.